Purpose.

 Preliminary site plan procedure.

 A. Preliminary application.
-Application for preliminary site plan approval shall be made in writing to the Building Department which shall be consistent with the administrative procedures outlined in Article XI: Administrative Procedures.
-All applications shall be accompanied by the following information, except where specific exceptions have been granted by the Planning Board:
+Application for preliminary site plan approval shall be made in writing to the Building Department which shall be consistent with the administrative procedures outlined in

 (1) A brief written summary of the project describing the general intent, scope and location of development, nature of business, anticipated impact on the surrounding areas (i.e., traffic, lighting, air and water quality, economic considerations, drainage and flood control, utilities and taxes, etc.) and location of all existing uses on the property that will remain or change.
 This summary should also contain any zoning variances or special permit uses required, approximate cost of the proposal, rental structure, the time frame for implementation and any staging of the proposed development, and, further, the applicant shall provide a full disclosure statement concerning the project.